Melanie Kogler: Role on Verbotene Liebe (Forbidden Love)

 In 2011 Kogler landed a role on the hit ARD show Verbotene Liebe.
 She debuted on 24 January 2011 as Marlene von Lahnstein, a character who would have several romantic encounters with members of the aristocratic Lahnstein family.
 Kogler gained international attention and praise for her performance when her character eventually fell in love with Countess Rebecca von Lahnstein (portrayed by Tatjana Kästel).
-Between 2012 - 2014 Kogler's character struggled with her sexual orientation whilst being engaged to a male member of the Lahnstein family, Count Tristan von Lahnstein (portrayed by Jens Hartwig).
+Between 2012 - 2014 Kogler's character struggled with her sexual orientation whilst being engaged to a male member of the Lahnstein family, Count Tristan von Lahnstein (portrayed by Jens Hartwig), who is actually Rebecca's brother.
 Eventually, Marlene realizes that she cannot deny her love for Rebecca, despite her being a woman.
 Kogler was named one of AfterEllen's "Top 25 Lesbian/Bi Characters on TV (Right Now)" in 2013, along with her co-star Kästel.
 They were two of only three non-English speaking stars to be named on the list.

 After two years in a starring role, Verbotene Liebe ended their contract with Kogler, and she left the show in September 2014.